Nominate areas for future exploration

 Subscribe to the Australian Petroleum News for upcoming consultations.

-The responsible Commonwealth Minister (RCM) for greenhouse gas must consider and endorse release areas before they can progress to the bidding rounds.
+The RCM for greenhouse gas must consider and endorse release areas before they can progress to the bidding rounds.

 The RCM will invite companies to bid on release areas.
 The Australian Government Gazette publishes available bidding areas and due dates.